HL7 AustraliaStandards - Certification - Education - Support

 Events calendar provided by HL7S&S - to add your event!

-As part of a partnership to advance healthcare interoperability, the College of Healthcare Information Management Executives (CHIME) and Health Level Seven International (HL7) will work together to promote a standardized approach to interoperable data exchange.
+As part of a partnership to advance interoperability in healthcare, the College of Healthcare Information Management Executives (CHIME) and Health Level Seven International (HL7) are continuing to work together to promote a standardized approach for exchanging healthcare information.

 HL7 is globally supported by major IT and healthcare corporations such as IBM, Intel, GE, Pfizer, Intersystems, Oracle, Microsoft, Phillips, Siemens, Accenture, Novartis, etc, as well as government organisations such as NEHTA, the US DoD, US DVA, US CDC, the UK NHS, Canada Infoway, NICTIZ The Netherlands, etc.